pschou/go-params/README.md

   ```
   ctl --install pkgA pkgB pkgC --remove pkgX
   ```
-- Allow interspersed parameters if set `-a data -b` is the same as `-a -b data`.
+- Allow interspersed parameters.
+If set `-a data -b` is the same as `-a -b data`.

 # Example